Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Data Extraction

 \subsubsection{Evaluated Models and Model Size Categories}

 We first present the list of models considered in each study in Table~\ref{tab:models-evaluated}.
 The models are listed as reported by the original authors to accurately reflect the experimental settings used in each work.
-One study does not explicitly report the underlying models employed and is therefore marked as Not Specified.

-To enable consistent comparison across studies, we also categorize the evaluated language models based on their parameter count into three size categories: small, medium, and large.
-Small models have at most 7 billion parameters ($\leq 7B$), medium models have between 8 and 30 billion parameters, and large models exceed 30 billion parameters ($\geq 30B$).
+To enable consistent comparison, we categorize models by parameter count into three groups: small ($\leq 7B$), medium (8–30B), and large ($\geq 30B$).
 Some studies evaluate models spanning multiple size categories and are therefore labelled as mixed-scale to accurately reflect their evaluation scope.
 Studies that do not report model sizes or rely on proprietary systems with undisclosed back-end configurations are labelled as not specified.
 This classification enables a clear and reproducible analysis of model usage trends while accounting for differences in computational scale.